 - No live chat or user forum to get help instantly, however through the premium service, your questions do jump to the front of the queue for faster response time

-- The clean and modern interface makes the software extremely easy to use
+- A clean and modern interface makes this software easy to navigate

-- Owned by Liberty Tax, eSmartTax has office locations available for in-person help
+- Owned by Liberty Tax, has office locations available for in-person help

 - You can import prior-year forms and prepopulate information to save time